Updated: June 26, 2020

 Mary Free Bed’s priority is the safety of our patients, staff and community.
-Our experts are working diligently to protect everyone’s health by enacting enhanced protocols and adding resources.
-These measures are in accordance with the national Centers for Disease Control and Prevention guidelines and State of Michigan mandates due to the COVID-19 pandemic.
+Our experts are working diligently to protect everyone’s health through enhanced protocols and added resources.
+These measures follow national Centers for Disease Control and Prevention guidelines and State of Michigan mandates due to the COVID-19 pandemic.

 Mary Free Bed Rehabilitation Hospital does not provide urgent care or primary care services.
 Call your primary care physician if you’re experiencing COVID-19 symptoms or have a medical question.

 We’re excited to be able to serve you in person again, and we’re making it safe and easy to get the care you need at several convenient locations.
 If you’d rather receive virtual services from home, we can do that, too.